This spring, it’s Marinara Madness in Montana!

 Average miles traveled from farm to processing facility.

 Montana Marinara is part of a line of locally sourced value-added products designed with schools in mind.
-We divert USDA Foods tomatoes to Mission Mountain Food Enterprise Center (Ronan, MT) where they’re combined with Montana-grown carrots, onions, squash, and safflower oil sourced through our member hub Western Montana Growers Cooperative (Missoula, MT).
+We divert USDA Foods tomatoes to Mission Mountain Food Enterprise Center (Ronan, MT) where they’re combined with Montana-grown carrots, onions, and squash sourced through our member hub Western Montana Growers Cooperative (Missoula, MT).
 The final product is veggie-packed, cost-conscious, and accessible to districts across the state through the Montana Office of Public Instruction’s distribution network.
 By working together, we leverage each other’s strengths, support Montana farmers, and expand access to affordable local food.

 Celebrate with us!